dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Customer-Types/Direct-Tokenization.md

 ---

 ## Request URL
-Regardless of the token you want to create, you need to invoke a **POST** request to the following URLs according to your needs.
+Regardless of the token you want to create, You must invoke a**POST** request to the following URLs according to your needs.

 * **Production**: `https://secure.bamboopayment.com/api/Token?commerceKey={{Merchant Private Key}}`
 * **Stage**: `https://secure-api.stage.bamboopayment.com/api/Token?commerceKey={{Merchant Private Key}}`